erzaf/twipot/README.md

 # What's next?

-The next version of this script maybe is about using the proxy lists to avoid the rate limitation from the META.
+The next version of this script maybe is about using the proxy lists to avoid the rate limitation from the Twitter.
 But it might depends on the sponsor lol xD